 Emotional Capacity Is Not Just About Coping

 It is easy to confuse functioning with flourishing.
 You might get through the day, meet the deadlines, and show up for others.
 But you no longer feel connected to yourself while doing it.
 That is not resilience.
-That is running on muscle memory.
+That is running on muscle memory, something I often see in professionals across London and around the world.

 A systematic review published in the Psychology Research and Behaviour Management Journal found that emotional well-being is a significant predictor of long-term recovery, immune health, and mental flexibility in high-performing individuals.
 Those who regularly tend to their emotional landscape demonstrate higher levels of adaptability, decision-making quality, and energy regulation (PMC3439612).

 Most people try to push through emotional overwhelm by adding structure or willpower.
 But if your internal space is already full, managing more just moves the chaos around.
-The real work is expanding the space within.
+The real work is expanding the space within, a challenge that many London leaders face daily.

 These emotional capacity strategies are ideal for high achievers who want to rebuild leadership resilience from the inside out.